cloudmesh-community/hid-sp18-503/swagger/cloudmesh/virtualdirectory/README.md

 * Use the Makefile to build docker image for the service using

 		make docker-build

-* Use the Makefile to start the service,
+* Use the Makefile to start the service

 		make docker-start

   This will start 2 containers, one with the mongodb database, (mapped to host port 27017) and the other with run the swagger